Yaty/workestrator/README.md

 # Workhorse

 Workhorse is a library to distribute tasks to child processes.
 It is written in TypeScript and use ES2017 features.
-This project is highly inspired by [`node-worker-farm`](https://github.com/rvagg/node-worker-farm) and some new features.
+This project is highly inspired by [`node-worker-farm`](https://github.com/rvagg/node-worker-farm) and add some new features.

 ## Features

 1. Concurrency options
 2. Durability / Resilience : when a call fails it will be re-queued automatically (according to the farm options).
-3. Async/Await
+3. Async/Await support out of the box
 4. Events
-5. Serializers : You can use the default Node.js serializer to pass data to your workers or you can use one of the CBOR serializer to be able to send and receive complex data types (like Buffer, RegEXP, Map, ...).
-You can also use your own :)
+5. Serializers : You can choose among several serializers according to the data types you send to the workers.
+You can also write your own :)

 ## Usage